-The most popular question I get asked being pregnant?
+The most popular question I got asked being pregnant?
 The gender one.
-And much to the amusement (and in some cases bewilderment) of many, we’ve chosen not to find out whether we’re having a boy or a girl.
+And much to the amusement (and in some cases bewilderment) of many, we chose not to find out whether we were having a boy or a girl.
 Why?
-Mainly because we’d just like a surprise come the big day.
-Yet, these convos did get me thinking about how much gender plays a role even before we’ve welcomed our little one into the world.
+Mainly because we wanted a surprise come the big day.
+Yet, these convos did get me thinking about how much gender plays a role even before you welcome your little one into the world.
 From gender reveals decked out in blue or pink to the gender-themed outfits and toys filling our homes – and that’s before baby has even started babbling.

 But, it seems, things are changing.
 Welcome, Generation Theybies.
-As a mum of one (very pink) girl and soon to be two kids, I was keen to find out what gender-neutral parenting is all about and who exactly is baby grey?
+As a mum of two (very pink) girls, I was keen to find out what gender-neutral parenting is all about and who exactly is baby grey?

 Gender-neutral parenting in Singapore

 Although you might be rolling your eyes and brush gender-neutral parenting off as a fad (I might be a little guilty of this), once you actually read up on what gender-neutral parenting is all about, you could be pleasantly surprised.

 For many, it’s a case of exposing their kids to a variety of gender types and allowing them to explore rather than conform to traditional stereotypes.
 This could be as simple as consciously thinking about the go-to colours and toys we typically assign to our littlies based on their gender.